 There are times when students are allowed, based on hall occupancy, to keep a double room private by paying \$350 extra per semester.
 Students may not request to buy out rooms until after the 10th day of classes.
 In order to reserve this privilege, the student must put their name on a list in the Residence Life Office for a particular hall.
-Priority for a double private is given by academic classification, with 5th year seniors having top priority.
+Priority for a double private room waiting list is given by those who inquire about the single room first.
 Maintaining a private room is strictly contingent upon enrollment needs.
 If a situation arises where space is needed in the residence halls, anyone in a double single may be required to take a roommate.
 In the event this would happen, the double single payment would be refunded for that semester at a pro-rated amount.